Disbursement of US student loans

 Prioritise organising your residence permit card (if you did not get it in the US), getting a Swedish personal number (if here for more than 1 year) and setting up a bank account during your first few weeks in Sweden.

-Some of these steps can each take a week or two to complete before you can move to the next step.
+Some of these steps can each take several weeks to complete before you can move to the next step.

 Once you have a Swedish bank account, you need to meet with the Financial Aid Officer at Lund University to present your US passport and Swedish bank account details.